ds-lab/EsophagusVisualization/features/database.md

     - Pneumatic Dilation
     - POEM
     - LHM
+  - The input form displayed for therapy will vary based on the selected therapy type (e.g., if the therapy type is "POEM," the corresponding form for POEM therapy is shown).
 - **Diagnostic Data**:
   - Diagnostic data is always collected, regardless of the visit type.
   - Diagnostic procedures include: